-- b) Signage shall be posted at all entrances, exits, washrooms and other appropriate locations to ensure compliance. - c) In secondary schools, the Health and Physical Education Department will work with Toronto Public Health and the tobacco enforcement officials to create a unified procedure in regards to protocol for enforcing the Smoke Free Ontario Act in the Toronto Catholic District School Board secondary schools. - 11.
-Should a student be found in possession of a substance which is legally prohibited, whether for their own use or for distribution/trafficking, the substance will be confiscated, and the police must be notified.
-The police will confiscate all materials from the principal for appropriate disposal, according to the requirements of the Police/School Board Protocol. - 12.a) Consistent with S.S.
+b.
+Signage shall be posted at all entrances, exits, washrooms and other appropriate locations to ensure compliance.

+- c.
+In secondary schools, the Health and Physical Education Department will work with Toronto Public Health and the tobacco enforcement officials to create a unified procedure in regards to protocol for enforcing the Smoke Free Ontario Act in the Toronto Catholic District School Board secondary schools. - property or at a school related event which is legally prohibited, whether for their own use or for distribution/trafficking, the substance will be confiscated, and the police must may be notified.
+This includes alcohol and cannabis where consumption and possession are agerestricted by legislation.
+The police will confiscate all materials from the principal for appropriate disposal, according to the requirements of the Police/School Board Protocol. - 12a.
+Consistent with S.S.
 01 Suspension and Expulsion Consolidated and S.S.
-09 TCDSB Code of Conduct, all TCDSB employees must report to the principal as soon as reasonably possible-and no later than the end of the school day-- if they become aware of a student who may have engaged in a serious student incident, such as the possession, use, trafficking or distribution of prohibited substances.
-Staff who may be excluded from this provision are members of the College of Social Workers and Social Services Workers and Members of the College of Psychology, if they are involved in a confidential therapeutic role with the student and if the use of substance use does not present imminent harm to self or others. - b) In accordance with the sections 306. and 310. of The Education Act, a principal shall consider whether to suspend or expel a pupil if he or she believes that the pupil has engaged in any of the Activities identified in Operational Procedures "Protocol to Suspension" (S.S.
-01 - Appendix A) or Operational Procedures "Protocol to Expulsion" (S.S.
-01 - Appendix C) while at school, at a school related activity, or in other circumstances where engaging in the Activity will have a negative impact on school climate.
-Principals will consider a harm reduction model, which signifies that the purpose of suspensions should not be punitive but rather supportive to the student and school population.
+09 TCDSB Code of Conduct, all TCDSB employees must report to the principal as soon as reasonably possible-and no later than the end of the school day-if they become aware of a student who may have engaged in a serious student incident, such as the possession, use, trafficking or distribution of prohibited substances.
+Staff who may be excluded from this provision are members of the College of Social Workers and Social Services Workers and Members of the College of Psychology, if they are involved in a confidential therapeutic role with the student and if the use of substance use does not present imminent harm to self or others.

+- b.
+In accordance with the sections 306. and 310. of The Education Act, a principal shall consider whether to suspend or expel a pupil if he or she believes that the pupil has engaged in any of the Activities identified in Operational Procedures "Protocol to Suspension" (S.S.
+01 Appendix A) or Operational Procedures "Protocol to Expulsion" (S.S.
+01 Appendix C) while at school, at a school related activity, or in other circumstances where engaging in the Activity will have a negative impact on school climate.
+Principals will consider a harm reduction model, which signifies that the purpose of suspensions should not be punitive but rather supportive to the student and school population. - 13.
+If any school staff, administrator or employee is found in possession or in use of alcohol, cannabis and other drugs, that individual may be subject to discipline.

-Definitions
+Definitions: